CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

 Passphrase for example-your-name.sec:
 ```

-And output the decrypted file:
+And the output the decrypted file to your current directory

 ```
-> dog.jpg
+dog.jpg
 ```